antarctica/ops-data-store/README.md

 - user roles for users removed from an LDAP group will no longer inherit from the relevant base role, revoking permissions
 - user roles may inherit from multiple base Postgres roles if members of multiple application LDAP groups

+### MAGIC EO Acquisitions script

+To provide Field Operations with satellite imagery for areas they are interested in, MAGIC routinely searches for and downloads imagery for a given series of Areas of Interest (AOIs) through a script.
+This data is then synced to a nominated location where Field Operations can access it.

+These AOIs are stored as a controlled dataset within the Data Store (`controlled.eo_acq_aoi`).
+Field Ops create features in this dataset which the script reads as needed using an app DB user (`ods_app_eo_acq_script`).

+This script is maintained through the [MAGIC Remote Sensing](https://gitlab.data.bas.ac.uk/MAGIC/remote-sensing) project.

 ### Permissions

 Datasets hosted in this platform are restricted as to who can read and/or edit from them.
 The platform includes a